GL-Li/vimwiki/docker_kubernetes.md

 #### manage docker images
 - `docker image ls` or `docker images` to list all local docker images
 - `docker rmi image_id` to remove an image by its ID
-    - `-f/--force` to force the removal if an image ID is referenced in tow or more repositories.
+    - `-f/--force` to force the removal if an image ID is referenced in two or more repositories.
 - `docker image inspect image_id` to check the metadata of an image

 #### docker run to initiate containers
-- get into the terminal of a container
+- get into the terminal of a container.
+An ENTRYPOINT in Dockerfile may block this access.
     ```
     docker run --rm -it gl/test:0.0.2 bash
     ```
 - pass an environment variables to a container in a run
     ```
-    docker run -e "PI=3.14" --rm -it gl/learn_docker_cli:latest base
+    docker run -e "PI=3.14" --rm -it gl/learn_docker_cli:latest bash
     ```
-- run comtainer with bind mounted volumes, `-v /path/to/loca/dir/:path/to/container/dir/`
+- run comtainer with bind mounted volumes, `-v /path/to/loca/dir/:path/to/container/dir/` docker run does not accept `~` as user home directory, use `$HOME` or absolute path.
     ```
-    # docker run does not accept ~ as user home directory
     docker run --rm -it -v /home/gl/aaaaa/:/home/work/ gl/learn_docker_cli bash
     ```
-- run container with published prots, `-p host_port:container_port`.
+- run container with published ports, `-p host_port:container_port`.
     - Rstudio container has a default user name `rstudio` so its user home directory is `/home/rstudio`.
 A local directory should be mount under it.
         ```
         docker run -p 8787:8787 -e PASSWORD=1234 -v /home/gl/aaaaa:/home/rstudio/work/ docker_for_r/rstudio:v1.0